 Adapted from: Runge, V. M. “Intraveneous Contrast Media” in Magnetic Resonance Imaging, Vol. 1; Partain, C. C., et al., Eds.
 W. B. Saunders Co.: Philadelphia, 1988, p 827.

 In addition to the synthesis and study of Gd-based MRI probes, complexes of some of the other lanthanide ions (e.g. Eu3+ and Tb3+) are currently being evaluated with regard to their luminescent properties.
-Benefits of using lanthanides for luminescent imaging or sensing applications include their relatively long lifetimes, sharp emission bands and large Stokes shifts making these ions ideal as probes under biologically relevant conditions.
+Benefits of using lanthanides for luminescent imaging or sensing applications include their relatively long luminescence decay lifetimes, sharp emission bands and large Stokes shifts of the sensitized emission making these ions ideal as probes under biologically relevant conditions.
 This study focuses on the synthesis of novel macrocyclic lanthanide complexes as well as exploration of their unique luminescence properties.
 In addition to these fundamental studies, current collaborative extensions of the work involve the encapsulation of the small molecule chelates within silica-based nanoparticles.
-The combination of the unique photophysical properties of the lanthanides with the well-known chemistry and diverse applicability of silica nanoparticles may yield highly emissive materials for use in a variety of areas including biomedical imaging or assay work.
+The combination of the unique photophysical properties of the lanthanides with the well-known chemistry and diverse applicability of silica nanoparticles may yield highly emissive materials for use in a variety of areas including biomedical imaging.